TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

    * - type
      - string
      - Backend the camera shall use.
 Available options: v4l2, aravis, libusb, pimipi, unknown
+   * - :ref:`tcam-device<tcam-device>`
+     - GstDevice
+     - Assigns a GstDevice to open when transitioning from `GST_STATE_NULL` to `GST_STATE_READY`.
+   * - available-caps
+     - string
+     - String description of the GstCaps that can be used in `device-caps`.
+Will be equal to or a subsection of the GstCaps offered by tcamsrc.
    * - device-caps
      - string
      - String that overwrites the auto-detection of the gstreamer caps that will be set for the internal tcamsrc
-   * - use-dutils
-     - bool
-     - Use the tcamdutils element, if present.
-       Default: True
-   * - :ref:`tcam-device<tcam-device>`
-     - GstDevice
-     - Assigns a GstDevice to open when transitioning from `GST_STATE_NULL` to `GST_STATE_READY`.
    * - :ref:`tcam-properties<tcam-properties>`
      - GstStructure
      - Property that can be used to set/get the current TcamPropertyProvider properties.
 This can be used like: `gst-launch-1.0 tcambin tcam-properties=tcam,ExposureAuto=Off,ExposureTime=33333 ! ...`
+   * - conversion-element
+     - enum
+     - Select the transformation element to use.
+       Assuming all elements are available the selection is as follows:

+       tcamdutils-cuda > tcamdutils > tcamconvert

+       Both tcamdutils and tcamdutils-cuda are available as separate packages in our download section.
+       This property has to be set while in state `GST_STATE_NULL`.

+       Possible values: `auto`, `tcamconvert`, `tcamdutils`, `tcamdutils-cuda`
+       Default: `auto`
+   * - state
+     - string
+     - JSON string describing the state of all device properties.
+See :any:`state`.

 Internal pipelines will always be created when the element state is set to READY.

     tcamsrc -> capsfilter -> tcamconvert